Fantasy Football Pricing And Cost Of Entry Fee

 Value for Your Dollar

-- Point/$: The amount of points a player earns per dollar spent.
+- Point/$: The number of points a player earns per dollar spent.

 - $/Point: The number of dollars spent per point earned.